ameynert/ega-submission-via-portal/README.md

 ## Running

 The CSV file used to upload sample metadata to EGA must be provided.
 It links the internal EGA sample alias to its name.
-This pipeline assumes that the FASTQ files for upload are named in the format `sample_R1.fastq.gz`, `sample_R2.fastq.gz`, where `sample` is the entry in the `title` field of the sample CSV file.
+This pipeline assumes that the FASTQ files for upload are named in the format `sample_R1.fastq.gz`, `sample_R2.fastq.gz`, where `sample` is the entry in the `subjectId` field of the sample CSV file.

 To run and upload automatically: